metabrainz/picard-docs/troubleshooting/troubleshooting.rst

 .. code::

-   "C:\Program Files\MusicBrainz Picard\picard.exe" -d
+   "C:\Program Files\MusicBrainz Picard\picard.exe" --debug

-This will display all log information in the command window, and allow you to copy the information to the clipboard to paste into your report.
+This will display all log entries in the command window, and allow you to copy the information to the clipboard to paste into your report.

 .. note::

    This method will only work with the installed version of Picard.
-It will not work with the portable version.
+It will not work with the portable or Windows Store versions.

 macOS Systems